-It is well-known that it is difficult to derive a prohibition of abortion from Christian scriptures, since the issue does not arise in the Christian scriptures.
+It is well-known that it is difficult to derive a prohibition of abortion from Christian scriptures since the issue does not arise in there.
 There are a few Biblical passages quoted by conservatives to support the anti-abortion position, the most well-known is in Jeremiah “Before I formed you in the womb I knew you, and before you were born I consecrated you.”
 But, as anyone who has examined this passage knows, the sanctity of fetal life is not being discussed here.
 Rather Jeremiah is asserting his authority as a prophet.
 (This is a classic example of seeking support in holy books for a position you already hold.)

 There also is no strong church tradition against abortion.
 The idea that the fetus is a person from the moment of conception is quite new in church tradition.
 St. Thomas Aquinas, the preeminent thinker in Catholicism, held that embryo didn’t acquire a soul into several weeks into gestation—after the embryo had a human form.
 This position was officially accepted by the church at the Council of Vienne in 1312.

-Of course we now know there is no homunculus.
+Of course, we now know there is no homunculus.
 We know that embryos start out as a cluster of cells, and human form comes later.
 But when the biological error was corrected, the church did not revert to its earlier moral position.
-Instead it held to the position it holds to this day, that the soul enters the embryo from conception, even though this view is based on a false view of the biological facts.
+Instead, it held to the position it holds to this day, that the soul enters the embryo from conception, even though this view is based on a false view of the biological facts.

 Thus we are led back to philosophical ethics.
 In the case of abortion, rational arguments either support the anti-abortion position or they do not.
 The vast majority of professional philosophers find those arguments seriously lacking.
 I agree.
 The arguments for the pro-life position are seriously deficient, while the opposing arguments are philosophically robust.
-On that basis I concluded years ago that abortion was almost never morally problematic.
+On that basis, I concluded years ago that abortion was almost never morally problematic.